jakubhajek/elasticsearch-docker-swarm/README.md

 `docker swarm init`

 then connect to the other vm's and add them accordingly to the cluster, for test purposes you can just add only workers to the cluster.
-For production environment pleae consider the approprite amount of manager nodes to keep RAFT database secure and provide high availability for your Docker Swarm Cluster.
+For production environment pleaae consider the appropriate amount of manager nodes to keep RAFT database secure and provide high availability for your Docker Swarm Cluster.

 Make sure the cluster is working by executine command:

-# Listing of the nodes consiting Docker Swarm cluster
+# Listing of the nodes consisting Docker Swarm cluster
 `docker node ls`
 ```
 ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS      ENGINE VERSION